Phongtlam/DeepSubs/README.md

 # Overview:
 - Real time chess with friends!
+- Move validation using Chess.js module
+- Utilize React/Redux for component's reusability (States are almost entirely in Redux store)
-- Utilized React and Bootstrap for front-end
+- Build with Bootstrap and custom CSS for responsive front-end interface
 - Engineer SocketIo communication with Express.JS to achieve real time communication between client-server
 - PostgreSQL in conjunction with Knex.JS as the main DB storage mechanism
 - App is deployed on Heroku!